enoklearn/engineering/exercises/infrastructure/infrastructure-inventory.md

 ## Steps

-Use the following steps to help you progress through the exercise (use your own judgement, these are not precise steps):
+Use the following steps to help you progress through the exercise (use your best judgment, these are not precise steps):

-1. Break down your tech stack into container-sized parts (frontend, backend, database, etc...)
+1. Break down your tech stack into container-sized parts (frontend, backend, database, etc.)
 2. Consider the potential load on your application (how much does it need to scale, and how quickly)
 3. Contrast your scaling goals with your spending goals (what is your monthly budget)
 4. With your scaling goals in mind, investigate how you might deploy each part to the cloud